civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 1. Created a new e2e test account in the CiviForm dev AWS organization.
 1. Logged into the new account by switching roles into the default OrganizationAccountAccessRole role created in the new account.
+1. Added an account alias for the new account.
+1. Added an AWS Certificate Manager certificate in the new account.
 1. Added the GitHub OpenID Connect (OIDC) identity provider to the new AWS account.
 1. Added an e2e-test-runner role that can be assumed by entities provided by